-As at 31 December 2016, the Group held three interest rate swaps at fair values with assets measured at fair value for level 2 of HK\$8.2 million (2015: the Group held two interest rate swaps at fair values with assets measured at fair value for level 2 of HK\$5.6 million and one interest rate swap at fair value with liability measured at fair value for level 2 of HK\$0.8 million), and the Group measured its outstanding debt instruments at fair value for level 2 of HK\$32.3 billion (2015: HK\$30.5 billion).
-The Group did not hold any assets or liabilities measured at fair value for levels 1 and 3 during the years 2016 and 2015.
+As at 31 December 2016, the Group held three interest rate swaps at fair values with assets measured at fair value for level 2 of HK\$8.2 million.
+All of the above swap agreements expired on 31 July 2017.
+As at 31 December 2017, the Group measured its outstanding debt instruments at fair value for level 2 of HK\$28.62 billion (2016: HK\$32.32 billion).
+The Group did not hold any assets or liabilities measured at fair value for levels 1 and 3 during the years 2017 and 2016.
 Level 1 fair values are those measured using quoted prices (unadjusted) in active markets for identical financial instruments, level 2 fair values measured using quoted prices in active markets for similar financial instruments, or using valuation techniques in which all significant inputs are directly or indirectly based on observable market data and level 3 fair values are those measured using valuation techniques in which any significant input is not based on observable market data.